 - Provide assistance and information to RMC's and collect information needed to administer UT Arlington's RIM Program.

-Section I. Determining When to Dispose of Records Through Asset Management
+Section I. Determining When to Dispose of Records Through Property Management

 If the records contain any confidential or restricted information the records (including transitory, official record copies and duplicates) must be secured and destroyed by shredding.
 Some examples of confidential records are student records, personnel files and trade secrets.
 Records containing both confidential and public information should be considered confidential.

-Confidential or restricted information must be stored in a secured area until they are transported to Asset Management for destruction.
+Confidential or restricted information must be stored in a secured area until they are transported to Property Management for destruction.

-When shredding services are coordinated through Asset Management, complete a Document Destruction Request Form (Form 2-50).
-The cost for pick up and shredding by the Asset Management/Receiving department is $9.50 per box.
+When shredding services are coordinated through Property Management, complete a Document Destruction Request Form (Form 2-50).
+For current pricing of Property Management shredding services, please contact the department at 817-272-2191 or email@example.com.

 To request pick up for shredding, the requesting department will complete the top portion of the Document Destruction Request Form (Form 2-50).
 When completing the form, the requesting department will need to specify a department contact, the building that houses the records, and the department's account number for billing.
-Once the requesting department has completed the top portion of the destruction request form, the form should be e-mailed to email@example.com, or faxed to ext.
-25220.
-The Asset Management/Receiving department will contact the requesting department to schedule a pick up time.
+Once the requesting department has completed the top portion of the destruction request form, the form should be e-mailed to firstname.lastname@example.org, or faxed to 817-272-2199.
+The Property Management department will contact the requesting department to schedule a pick up time.

-If the boxes contain records that have confidential or restricted information, the boxes should be held in a secured area until they are picked up by Asset Management or taken directly to Asset Management.
+If the boxes contain records that have confidential or restricted information, the boxes should be held in a secured area until they are picked up by Property Management or taken directly to Property Management.

-All boxes that will be picked up by Asset Management must be sealed and secured.
-Asset Management will not pick up unsealed boxes.
+All boxes that will be picked up by Property Management must be sealed and secured.
+Property Management will not pick up unsealed boxes.
 It is recommended that the requesting department use standard record storage boxes.
 A standard record storage box measures about 1.2 cubic feet and can accompany legal and letter-size materials.
 Records stored in bags will not be accepted.